Can I Use Roofing Tar On My Driveway? (Answered + Best Alternatives)

 1. Gravel

 This is a common and cost-effective material for making driveways.
-The maintenance cost is also very cheap, but its drawback comes in during the wet and snowy seasons.
+The maintenance cost is also very cheap, but its drawback comes during the wet and snowy seasons.

 The gravel is very diverse as it comes in different colors, allowing you to customize your driveway to your liking.